NhatLg/Bookbot/README.md

-# Bookbot
+# Bookbot/ Project for my students
-Bookbot is a Python program that can analyze an entire book and print out an interesting statistical report.
+Bookbot is a simple Python script that can analyze an entire book and print out an interesting statistical report.